nodejs/security-wg/processes/cve_management_process.md

 ## CVE Block management

 The CNA program allows the Node.js team to request a block of CVEs in advance.
-These CVEs are managed in an a repository within the Node.js private organization called [cve-management](https://github.com/nodejs-private/cve-management).
+These CVEs are managed in a repository within the Node.js private organization called [cve-management](https://github.com/nodejs-private/cve-management).
-For each year there will be markdown file titled "cve-management-XXXX" where where XXXX is the year (for example 'cve-management-2017.md').
+For each year there will be a markdown file titled "cve-management-XXXX" where where XXXX is the year (for example 'cve-management-2017.md').

 This file will have the following sections: